mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 #### Flexible Casting
 You can use your sorcery points to recover spell slots, or sacrifice spell slots to gain additional sorcery points.

+##### Converting Sorcery Points
-***Converting Sorcery Points to a Spell Slot.*** You can transform unexpended sorcery points into one spell slot as a bonus action on your turn.
-The created spell slots vanish at the end of a long rest.
-The Creating Spell Slots table shows the cost of creating a spell slot of a given level.
+You can transform unexpended sorcery points into one spell slot as a bonus action on your turn.
+To do so, spend a number of sorcery points equal to the spell's conversion rate, as shown in the Sorcery Points Table.

+Superfluous spell slots vanish at the end of a long rest.

-***Converting a Spell Slot to Sorcery Points.*** As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot's level.
+##### Converting a Spell Slot
+As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the spell's conversion rate, as shown in the Sorcery Points Table.

+Superfluous sorcery points vanish at the end of a long rest.

 ###### Sorcery Points Table